Text2SQL-Flow: A Robust SQL-Aware Data Augmentation Framework for Text-to-SQL: Introduction

-In both categories of methods, high-quality data plays a pivotal role within the data-centric AI paradigm.
+Existing methods are mainly divided into two categories: \textit{(1) fine-tuning-based methods}~\cite{gao2023text, gao2024xiyan, li2024codes, sheng2025slm} and \textit{(2) prompt-based methods}~\cite{wei2022chain, tai2023exploring, li2023resdsql, pourreza2024din}.
+In both categories of methods, high-quality data plays a pivotal role.
 Fine-tuning-based methods rely on data pairs to enable LLMs to learn the mapping from NL questions to SQL queries, thereby enhancing the model's reasoning capability.
 In prompt-based methods, where model weights are inaccessible, in-context learning becomes key to improving performance, and the quality of retrieved few-shot examples is critical.
 Data can serve as reference examples in a knowledge base or be used to train retrieval models for obtaining more representative few-shot samples~\cite{liu2023comprehensive, nan2023enhancing, gao2023text}.

-Since the Text-to-SQL task primarily relies on data pairs composed of NL questions and corresponding SQL queries, efficiently obtaining these data pairs becomes a critical challenge.
+Since the Text-to-SQL task relies on NL questions and corresponding SQL queries, efficiently acquiring large-scale, high-quality data remains a fundamental challenge.
 Manual collection not only struggles to guarantee quality but is also limited in scale.
-Existing public datasets (e.g., Spider~\cite{yu2018spider}, BIRD~\cite{li2024can}) mainly rely on manual annotation, suffering from limited size, poor scalability, and narrow data coverage.
-Recent studies (e.g., OmniSQL~\cite{li2025omnisql}) have attempted to explore synthetic data generation pathways.
-However, such methods are often costly, generate SQL with excessive variation, and require large data volumes to achieve performance improvements.
-Thus, achieving scalable, high-quality data efficiently has become a central challenge.
+Existing public datasets (e.g., Spider~\cite{yu2018spider}, BIRD~\cite{li2024can}) mainly rely on manual annotation, which leads to limited size and narrow data coverage.
+Recent studies~\cite{yang2024synthesizing, li2025omnisql} have explored the potential of automatically synthesizing Text-to-SQL datasets at scale using LLMs.
+However, these approaches often overlook the rich structural and semantic information already embedded in existing curated Text-to-SQL datasets.
+These datasets, which are typically carefully curated and execution-verified, provide a strong foundation for systematic and scalable data expansion.
+Failing to fully leverage such high-quality resources may result in suboptimal data efficiency and unnecessary redundancy in data generation.